 So the first step is to become honest with yourself about who you’re, what you want, and what you feel.
 When you become authentic, your story becomes powerful.

 But first, you have to become comfortable with owning your story.
 To give you an example, when I started my business as a life coach and writer, I didn’t tell my friends and family about it for 2 years!
 I needed that time to gain confidence and to own my story fully before sharing it with the closest ones.

-Other words, take your time to own your story first and then when you feel ready, start sharing it with others.
+In other words, take your time to own your story first, and then when you feel ready, start sharing it with others.

 2. Share it with ONE person

-The step two is to find one person you feel comfortable with and know that you can trust them.
+Step two is to find one person you feel comfortable with and know that you can trust them.
 Just one person.
 Share your story as honestly as you can with them.
-If you do that you’ll see that it helps you to feel more confident with your story.
+If you do that, you’ll see that it helps you to feel more confident with your story.

 Your words don’t need to be perfect, and surely you don’t need to practice sharing your story.
-What matter is that you have an open heart when you speak.
+What matters is that you have an open heart when you speak.

 It’s the energy behind your words that have the power to heal.
 Not the words you carefully pick.

-Sharing is healing, and that’s why I ask my new subscribers in one of the welcoming emails to share their story with me.
-And many do share their stories which is an amazing gift and a miracle to me.
+Sharing is healing, and that’s why I ask my new subscribers in one of the welcoming emails to share their stories with me.
+And many do share their stories, which is an amazing gift and a miracle to me.
 Often their stories move me deeply, and I love to reply to them all.